 What’s needed is to encrypt and transform the data so that even if it’s acquired, it’s valueless to thieves.
-“When the bad guys get through your perimeter walls, your last line of defense is to make sure that if they hit a dataset, they get garbage,” according to my colleague, Scott Fleming, Protegrity EVP service and support.
+“When the bad guys get through your perimeter walls, your last line of defense is to make sure that if they hit a dataset, they get garbage,” according to my colleague, Scott Fleming, Protegrity's prior EVP service and support.

 This might be old news if you’re a data-security professional, but, unfortunately, many corporate executives still approach data protection as if they’re fighting jewel thieves.
 Software engineers, senior business executives, and legal personnel can all profit from data-protection training that emphasizes modern approaches and benefits.

 First, it forestalls lawsuits from customers and shareholders, as well as fines from regulators.
 Second, it means that that your data is now safe to share with third parties, letting you reap the benefits of business alliances.
 Third, and most important, it allows you to take full advantage of the power of data mining.
 The information essential to accurate business intelligence remains, but with obfuscation techniques, the risks associated with data breeches recede.

 However, because old habits die hard, achieving gold- standard modern data protection requires a significant investment in training.